Liquid Metal finish instructions

 ⁃ MIXING

 ⁃ The Binder and Metal powder are only considered to be useable up to one year from your purchase.
 We do not recommend storing the product for any longer than that.
 In some cases, the products can be good for many years.
 Always test your product before doing a project to ensure the products are working properly.
 Using a gram scale, you are going to measure and mix the components by WEIGHT.
-Mix equal parts of components A + B together.
-Mix together until the substance feels and looks like a thick, white glue.
-Then add 2.4x the total binder amount in your chosen Metal powder (amount varies based on weight/density of the metal powder alloy- please see chart for appropriate ratio).
-Your standard ratio for this mixture is : 1A: 1B: 4.8(C).
-The only number that will ever change is part C, the metal powder.
+Mix 50g Part A binder + 50g part B binder together to make 100g.
+Mix together with a stir stick until the substance feels and looks like a thick, white glue.
+Then add between 150g - 280g of your chosen Metal powder (amount varies based on weight/density of the metal powder alloy- please see chart at bottom for appropriate ratio).
 Finally you will need to dilute the mixture with distilled/purified/filtered water in order to spray, brush or roll.
 Dilute with water 15% - 30% as needed to achieve your preferred consistency to spray.
+We spray everything at 25% dilution.
+For troweling/spatula applications, you may not need to dilute the product at all.
 Start with less water and add more as needed until the product flows properly.
 It should flow like paint.
 Your dilution percentage should be based on total amount of binder, NOT total amount of mixture.
 Next step is to strain the mixture through a white net/bag strainer to remove any clumps that may have been formed by the metal powder.
 You are ready to spray.

 ⁃ SPRAYING